eddie-knight/toc/proposals/graduation/cert-manager.md

 ### Adoption Evaluation
 <!-- (TOC Evaluation goes here) -->
 The adopter interviews reflect the project use for the Graduation level to which the project has applied.
 They show that the project aims to demystify the concept of TLS and make it approachable for easy consumption.
 Also, the project is very clear about the functionalities it supports and/or are out of scope, setting pronounced boundaries in its scope and roadmap.
 In these terms, cert-manager has brought substantial value to adopters, as it provided an opportunity to learn about certificate management and TLS, and automation of manual processes.
-Overall, the stability of the projects and their API stand out over time, and that builds a strong sense of trust with their adopters.
+Overall, the stability of the projects and their API stand out over time, and that builds a strong sense of trust with its adopters.

 ### Final Assessment